carrotquest/ansible-rabbitmq-cluster/README.md

 All the other variables are optional and listed below along with default values (see `defaults/main.yml`):

+    update_hosts: false

+Whether you need to update hosts file or not, default false.
+This is useful when you are using AWS EC2 instance, whose default hostname is too long and doesn't have a meaning, like "ip-10-101-50-12.eu-central-1.compute.internal", but you want to use something shorter and meaningful as hostname.
+In this case you need to set this variable to true in order to update the hosts file, and you need to define a variable named "rabbitmq_hosts", with the following format:

+    rabbitmq_hosts: |
+      node-1-ip node-1-FQDN
+      node-2-ip node-2-FQDN

+example:

+    rabbitmq_hosts: |
+      10.0.0.10 eu-central-1-mq-master   (whatever the command `hostname -f` outputs on this host) 10.0.0.11 eu-central-1-mq-slave-01 (whatever the command `hostname -f` outputs on this host) .

     rabbitmq_create_cluster: yes

 To use cluster or not.
 Default yes, which means slave will join the master as a cluster.